memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 It means that a `crt0` file is calling the `exit` function from `exit.o` included in `libc_nano.a`.

 The reason is not in the scope of this article, but there are indeed standard libraries that are provided by your toolchain (here the GNU toolchain).
 Those are available to provide standard functions such as `atoi`.
 In that example, I specified to the linker to use the `nano.specs` file.
 That's why standard functions all come from `libc_nano.a`.
-You can [check out that article to learn more](https://lb9mg.no/2018/08/14/reducing-firmware-size-by-removing-libc/).
+You can read more about this on [lb9mg.no](https://lb9mg.no/2018/08/14/reducing-firmware-size-by-removing-libc/).

 Now, comparing the two generated map files, the first difference spotted is that some other archive members are included in the program: `atoi`, which itself needs `_strtol_r` which itself needs `_ctype_`: